Alaska Packers 22m Tug

 Generator output 12KVA

 The engine aboard this tug is a significant historical artifact.
 This engine room is the cover photo for the book "Engines Afloat, Vol. II, the Gasoline/Diesel Era" by Stan Grayson.
 Hardbound copies of this book sell for $75 - $150.
 The engine design originated in 1916.
 It is a direct reverse, air start, slow speed diesel producing 200 HP at 324 RPM.
+However, it should be noted that the 200 HP rating is quite conservative.
+In fact, the engine will push this 73 foot tug quite strongly with a substantial bow and stern wave and can tow a 50 foot tug at speeds over nine knots, which it did on its "delivery trip" from Alaska in 1960.
 It was built in 1940 in Oakland California and carried to Alaska by ship to be installed in this boat.
 This engine is original in this boat and has been in continuous service for 70 years.
 The engine still sounds and operates as it did when the current owner purchased the boat in 1960.
 The only repair work ever needed by the engine was valve grinding, which can be performed on this engine without removing the heads.
 By all appearances this engine will continue to operate for many more years with no trouble.
 The owner has a large stock of major engine components which have never been needed.
 One great advantage of this particular Atlas engine is that it has always been fresh water cooled using a keel cooler system.
 Most Atlas engines installed in boats have been sea water cooled and have suffered accordingly after years of service.
 This engine is close to the condition in which it left the factory.
+In normal service, the engine operating temperature stays under 100 degrees F.

 The engine is a classic design with external valve gear (needing periodic oiling by the engineer).
 It is relatively quiet in operation and very efficient.
 It is also quite large and heavy (approximately 45,000 pounds).
 It was originally designed to be operated by an engineer standing beside the engine.
 The current owner adapted the engine controls to be manipulated from the wheelhouse by cable so that the engine can be safely operated by the captain from the wheelhouse or by an engineer in the engine room.

 The engine starts with air pressure much like a steam engine.
 The air storage system is remarkable in that it has almost no leakage and is able to store pressure sufficient to start the engine for periods of months at a time.
-Air pressure is produced by an auxiliary diesel compressor or an engine driven compressor.
+Air pressure is produced by a compressor system built in to the engine (the "seventh cylinder").
+An auxiliary compressor is provided as a backup.

 An engine driven generator supplies electrical power and battery charging when underway.
 Two auxiliary generators, one diesel and one gasoline, provide back up electrical power when anchored.